JasonHorsleyPubbly/XprizeSubmissionInstallationFolder/README.md

 - NOTE, if you are running the .bat file from a Command Line (not powershell), ensure that cmd.exe was launched As Administrator.
 Fastboot commands with otherwise not work.

-* Check your git for the following hirearchy
+* Check your git for the following hierarchy

 <pre>
 .